19hours/sg-statutes/Acts/Road Traffic Act.md

 “trailer” means a vehicle drawn by a motor vehicle;

+“tricycle” means a vehicle with 3 wheels that —

+(a) has pedals;

+(b) is built to be propelled solely by human power by use of those pedals; and

-“tricycle” means a three-wheeled pedal cycle constructed or adapted for the carriage of goods;
+(c) is constructed or adapted for the carriage of goods only;

+[Act 10 of 2017 wef 14/08/2017]

 “use” means use on a road;